11 Customer Acquisition Strategies For Your eCommerce Business

 7. Think Local, Not Just Global

-While some peoples may seem very similar, there are, in fact, huge cultural differences between countries that affect the purchase decision.
+While some peoples may seem very similar, there are, in fact, huge cultural differences between countries.
+Consequently, this affects the purchase decisions.
 Shopping carts must be tailored to local cultures to maximize buyers’ eCommerce shopping habits and conversion rates.
 You can’t cater to everyone, though.

 So, choose the countries you want to “crack.”
 Identify who your most valuable visitors are so you can focus on making changes that will maximize sales in that country.

 In some markets, offering local payment methods is particularly important to avoid cart abandonment.
 Up to 50% of purchases may be made with a local payment method.
-Play this to your advantage and make the fact that you are local clear with logos shoppers in a country recognize.
+Play this to your advantage and make the fact that you are local, clear with logos, that shoppers in the country recognize.

 If you’re thinking about how to best serve your key customers, you’ll certainly want to provide local support.
 Nothing says care like a local phone number and service in the local language.

 Further, A/B testing your checkout experience may be more important than you realize.
 The right flow is surprisingly important and can result in drastic conversion differences from country to country.
 Some regions prefer a 1-step process (summary and checkout) and some prefer a 2-step process (summary, checkout, and review).
 The only way to know what is best for your company and customers is to test different experiences.
 So, test, test, test, away!

 8. Salvage Cart Abandonment